meganz/sdk/README.md

 Building
 --------

 If you plan to develop an app using this SDK, please use the stable branch or the last released tarball.
-The master branch is continuously evolving, could be unstable and and could change very often.
+The master branch is continuously evolving, could be unstable and could change very often.

 For platforms with Autotools, the generic way to build and install it is: